The importance of data consolidation – whatever you call itBack to Blog

 Sticking with the digital world, many platforms use email address as a primary key on the system.
 This can simplify some things.
 But if we think about how that data might then be used downstream as a contributing feed in a data consolidation project, then we can start to think about some of the elements to deal with around this data.

-Look out for our SCV whitepaper where we’ll go into more detail on these topics and discuss some of the key considerations that should be made, plus techniques used to ensure the best outcome of an entity resolution project – coming soon!
+Check out our SCV/SSV whitepaper where we go into more detail on these topics and discuss some of the key considerations that should be made, plus techniques used to ensure the best outcome of an entity resolution project.
+Alternatively, why not have a read of our latest non-profit annual report and State of the Sector reports to discover the latest insights on data and trends.